snabbco/snabb/src/apps/intel/README.md

 *Optional*.
 Number of DMA descriptors to use i.e. size of the DMA transmit and receive queues.
 Default is not specified but assumed to be broadly applicable.

+— Key **rxburst**

+*Optional*.
+Maximum number of packets to receive on one breath.
+Default is not specified but assumed to be broadly applicable.

 ## LoadGen (apps.intel.loadgen)